Erythrina lysistemon (Ery-l.) = Common Coral. Tree/= Lucky. Bean Tree

 Toothache

 The bark is also used as a toothache remedy (Roberts, 1997:70).
-There were only provers that experienced tooth related symptoms.
+There were onlyprovers that experienced tooth related symptoms.
 Prover 21 said he felt as if he had a toothache on the bottom right hand side of his mouth.
 Proverwas aware that he was clenching his teeth.
 The researcher suggests that had the proving been continued for a further time span, more toothache symptoms may have been revealed.

 Myalgia

-The bark is said to soothe sore muscles and feet, and when used as a poultice is helps relieve the pain of rheumatism (Mbambezeli & Notten 2002).
-The crushed leaves of Erythrina lysistemon are placed in shoes to relieve tired and sore feet and the roots are boiled and used as a lotion or poultice on bruises and sprains as well as tired, bruised feet (Roberts, 1997:70; Mbambezeli & Notten 2002).
-The plant is used traditionally to treat rheuma and other illnesses associated with painful joints.
-In this study most provers felt some type of body ache at some time during the course of the proving.
+tired and sore feet and the roots are boiled and used as a lotion or poultice on bruises and sprains as well as tired, bruised feet (Roberts, 1997:70; Mbambezeli & Notten 2002).
+The plant is used traditionally to treat rheumatism and other illnesses associated with painful joints.
+In this study it was found that most provers felt some type of body ache at some time during the course of the proving.
 The most common complaint was that of sore, stiff muscles.
-Muscle tightness was experienced and provers 13 and 14 both commented on a stiff right calf > stretching.
+Muscle tightness was experienced and provers 13 and 14 both commented on a stiff right calf that was better for stretching.
+Generally the stiffness was relieved by movement and as a whole; this remedy seems to be ameliorated by activity, either physical or mental.

 Headache

 Erythrina lysistemon is used in the treatment of headaches (Hutching, 1996:145).
 Headache symptoms were of the more pronounced and intense symptoms experienced by the individuals involved in this study.
 Many of them complained that they had not experienced headaches of this intensity and severity before.
 Others expressed the head pain as being dull but constant.
 Headache + stiffness of the neck.
-The plant used to relieve the pain of sore and stiff muscles.
+The plant used to relieve the pain of sore

 Nervous Complaints

 Hutching (1996:145) also notes that the plant is used to treat nervous complaints such as anxiety, depression, hysteria and mental disturbances.
 From the results of this proving it was noted that Erythrina lysistemon in potentised form will be an excellent remedy for nervous complaints as well.
 The researcher identified various themes within the mind section of the proving symptomology.
-Irritability was experienced by many of the provers.
-Anxiety was also a theme identified by the researcher with provers experiencing anxiety over up-coming events or because they had to meet people.
-Others said their anxiety and nervousness was causeless and they could not explain why they were experiencing either.
-Many provers experienced extreme mood swings from an up-beat, happy mood to a depressed, morose irritability.
-The general comments were confusion as to why they were experiencing these shifts in mood as many had no reason for this to occur.
-Only prover 32 experienced a hysterical episode.
+Irritability was experienced by many

 Influenza

 From the results of the proving the researcher feels that Erythrina lysistemon as a homoeopathic remedy, would be useful in the treatment of Influenza and other febrile conditions such as malaria and “yuppie flu”.
 Provers experience exhaustion, malaise and general flu-like symptoms.
 They complain of sinus irritation, sneezing and sore throats.
 From this the researcher feels that allergy type complaints would also be relieved by the use of this remedy.
 Provers experienced severe itching all over the body with some experiencing dry flaky skin as well.
 Some provers also suffered with puffy, red, irritated itchy eyes and sneezing was a common symptom.
-Traditional use of the plant does not include allergy or flu treatments.
-5.7.8 Cardiac Cardiac pains were experienced by a number of provers.
-The pain was expressed as tightness around the heart.
-Some said it was a sharp pain.
-The researcher feels that this remedy would be beneficial in the treatment of cardiac conditions such as angina but this would need to be verified through extensive clinical use of the remedy.
-The plant is not used traditionally to treat cardiac conditions.
+Traditional

 Earache